 A dog that is not socialized as a puppy can be substantially rehabilitated later in life, but she will never the as confident and happy around people as she would have been had she been socialized in puppyhood.

 Your other main goal to accomplish in puppyhood is teaching your puppy bite inhibition.
 Without resorting to punishment, you are going to let your puppy know that it hurts when she bites you.
-When puppy bites you, yelp in a loud, high pitched voice.
+When a puppy bites you, yelp in a loud, high-pitched voice.
 If the puppy backs off, give yourself five seconds, ask her to sit/lie down, and reward her by inviting her to play with you again.
-If your puppy doesn’t back off when you yelp, give her a time out by removing yourself from the play area, just for 30 seconds or so.
-When puppy is quiet, return, ask her to sit or lie down (or perform another trick that she knows) and return to playing.
+If your puppy doesn’t back off when you yelp, give her a timeout by removing yourself from the play area, just for 30 seconds or so.
+When a puppy is quiet, return, ask her to sit or lie down (or perform another trick that she knows) and return to play.

 Consistency is key – all family members must be on board with the plan to teach bite inhibition, and they must be able to yelp or give the puppy a time out every time she bites.
 Children will need supervision and possibly assistance with this.